Overview

 The Singular Santiago

 As befitting a modern, artistic hotel, you can find The Singular in the heart of Santiago's trendiest neighborhood, Barrio Lastarria.
-It's surrounded by a numerous array of boutiques, art galleries, restaurants, bars, and cafes.
-However, be sure to dine in at least once at Restaurant The Singular, where French-inspired dishes are recreated using the best of Chile's seasonal produce.
-There's a full array of relaxation treatments at the hotel's spa, the gym is open around the clock, and it's well worth your heading up to the rooftop pool and bar afford views of the snow-tipped peaks surrounding Santiago.
+Many boutiques, art galleries, restaurants, bars, and cafés surround it.
+However, dining at least once at Restaurant The Singular, where French-inspired dishes are recreated using the best of Chile's seasonal produce.
+There's a full array of relaxation treatments at the hotel's spa, the gym is open around the clock, and it's well worth your heading up to the rooftop pool and bar to afford views of the snow-tipped peaks surrounding Santiago.
 It's the perfect spot for a sundowner.

 Hotel Magnolia

 There's a neutral color scheme to the 42 large rooms and suites, and design features include handcrafted headboards made of native woods and painted with Patagonian landscapes.
 Although there are numerous eating options in downtown Santiago, you can also dine in at the glass-roofed Magnolia Kitchen, which specializes in modern Chilean dishes such as hake with pumpkin puree and octopus with yellow chili sauce.
-The bar serves Chile's signature cocktail, the pisco sour, with a twist: here they're prepared with avocado and radish.
+The bar serves Chile's signature pisco sour cocktail with a twist: here, they're prepared with avocado and radish.
 There's also no shortage of wines from boutique vineyards.

 The Aubrey

-This four-story, 1920s mock-Tudor mansion sits at the foot of San Cristobal Hill and is the former home of a renowned politician.
-It has the distinction of being Santiago's first ever boutique hotel, having been lovingly restored over three years and opening its doors once again 2010.
-Today it's an intimate hotel with personalized service and 15 rooms are spread over two buildings.
-Many of the original features are still intact and include parquet floors, exposed beams, and grand wooden staircases.
+This four-story, 1920s mock-Tudor mansion sits at the foot of San Cristóbal Hill and is the former home of a renowned politician.
+It is Santiago's first-ever boutique hotel, lovingly restored over three years and opening its doors again in 2010.
+Today it's an intimate hotel with personalized service, and 15 rooms are spread over two buildings.
+Many original features are still intact, including parquet floors, exposed beams, and grand wooden staircases.
 Each of the rooms is individually decorated, from the spacious, monochrome Manarelli room, to the loft rooms with their splashes of bright color.
-There's also the smaller (yet no less luxurious) Constitución and Pavilion rooms, the latter of which features animal-themed murals done by local artists on the walls.
-Rain showers are de rigueur and an al fresco whirlpool tub graces the patio of one of the Pavilion rooms.
+There are also the smaller (yet no less luxurious) Constitución and Pavilion rooms, the latter of which feature animal-themed murals done by local artists on the walls.
+Rain showers are de rigueur, and an al fresco whirlpool tub graces the patio of one of the Pavilion rooms.

 Hotel Ismael 312

 Located in the aforementioned cultural and artistic hub of Barrio Lastarria, the Ismael 312, an edgy design hotel, overlooks one of the city's largest green lungs—Parque Forestal—while being mere steps from several top art galleries.
-The stone-and-glass facade hides a single suite and 43 contemporary, minimalist rooms where floor-to-ceiling windows and sparseness of furnishings make ample use of space and light.
+The stone-and-glass facade hides a single suite and 43 contemporary, minimalist rooms where floor-to-ceiling windows and the sparseness of furnishings make ample use of space and light.
 The few high-end furnishings—excellent beds, leather sofas, Valdes chairs at the desks—are chosen with attention to detail, and all rooms come with private balconies.
-The standard rooms are compact and it's worth your money to splurge on one with a park view.
+The standard rooms are compact, and splurging on one with a park view is worth your money.

 As for design, indigenous textiles define the common areas, and the 3D map of Santiago's districts, hanging on the wall of the lounge, resembles a piece of abstract art.
-The service is slick and helpful and you get great views of Barrio Lastarria from the rooftop pool and bar.
+The service is slick and helpful, and you get great views of Barrio Lastarria from the rooftop pool and bar.
 For classic art, two blocks west is the Museo Nacional de Bellas Artes (fine art museum), but if you're looking for contemporary photography, art, and sculpture, the Museo de Artes Visuales (visual art museum) is half a block away, and the Museo de Arte Contemporaneo (museum of contemporary art) is a short metro ride away.
-As for other major attractions, Santa Lucia Hill is a five-minute walk south and the main Plaza de Armas and Museo Chileno de Arte Precolombino (pre-Columbian art museum) are five city blocks west.
+As for other major attractions, Santa Lucia Hill is five minutes south, and the main Plaza de Armas and Museo Chileno de Arte Precolombino (pre-Columbian art museum) are five city blocks west.

 Hotel Paris Londres

-The affordable, atmospheric Hotel Paris Londres sits on a pedestrian-only cobbled street in Santiago's Paris-Londres neighborhood in the historic center—the part of town that most resembles a European capital city.
+The affordable, atmospheric Hotel Paris Londres sits on a pedestrian-only cobbled street in Santiago's Paris-Londres neighborhood in the historic center—the part of town that most resemble a European capital city.
 A long-time budget traveler favorite, this handsome building dates back to 1929 and boasts 26 rooms.
-All come with high ceilings, parquet floors, plenty of natural light (thanks to the large windows) and antique touches like gramophones and vintage cameras and clocks.
+All come with high ceilings, parquet floors, plenty of natural light (thanks to large windows), and antique touches like gramophones, vintage cameras, and clocks.
 Some of the rooms are en-suite, while the rest share bathrooms.

 Le Rêve Boutique Hotel

-Located in a quiet enclave in the upmarket Providencia neighborhood, the Le Rêve is an elegant, vine-covered 19th-century mansion is a tranquil escape from the city's bustle.
-Inside, you'll find 31 rooms and suites with marble-and-glass bathrooms, light-wood furniture, and lemon-striped wallpaper.
-Floor-to-ceiling French doors open out either onto the quiet street or the greenery-filled courtyard; bonus that the superior rooms and suites have their own balconies.
+Located in a quiet enclave in the upmarket Providencia neighborhood, the Le Rêve is an elegant, vine-covered 19th-century mansion that's a tranquil escape from the city's bustle.
+You'll find 31 rooms and suites with marble-and-glass bathrooms, light-wood furniture, and lemon-striped wallpaper inside.
+Floor-to-ceiling French doors open out either onto the quiet street or the greenery-filled courtyard; a bonus is that the superior rooms and suites have their own balconies.

-In keeping with its 19th-century, French-style mansion ambiance, Le Rêve is all understated luxury.
-There is no pool or spa, but there's a delightful lounge with an honesty bar for pre-dinner drinks and the service is warm and personalized.
-Served in the courtyard, the excellent breakfast spread includes eggs cooked to order, cereals, and fresh fruit.
+In keeping with its 19th-century, French-style mansion ambience, Le Rêve is all understated luxury.
+There is no pool or spa, but there's a delightful lounge with an honesty bar for predinner drinks, and the service is warm and personalized.
+The excellent breakfast spread in the courtyard includes eggs cooked to order, cereals, and fresh fruit.
 The hotel has a convenient location in eastern Santiago, close to the embassies.
 There are a few restaurants and bars a short walk away, but if you're looking for more choices, you're just four metro stops away from the restaurant hot zone of Barrio Lastarria and the nightlife of Barrio Bellavista.

 Hostal Boutique CasAltura

-Flanked by the park that stretches along the Mapocho River that bisects Santiago from east to west, CasAltura is located in Santiago Centro, the center of the city.
+Flanked by the park stretching along the Mapocho River that bisects Santiago from east to west, CasAltura is located in Santiago Centro, the city's center.
 It's a three-block walk north from the Plaza de Armas, the city's shady main square.
-With attractions such as the Museum of Pre-Columbian Art and the Presidential Palace of La Moneda just a short walk away, as well as numerous cafes and restaurants, it's a great base for sightseers too.
-The nearest metro stop is two blocks west of the hostel, making it easy to reach attractions further out.
+With attractions such as the Museum of Pre-Columbian Art and the Presidential Palace of La Moneda just a short walk away, as well as numerous cafés and restaurants, it's a great base for sightseers too.
+The nearest metro stop is two blocks west of the hostel, making it easy to reach attractions farther out.